warren-gates/code-creator/docs/index.md

 #### Sources
 ##### Current Java/Kotlin File
 This is the open java or kotlin file with focus when triggering the Generate... command.
+Javadoc [here][jvmclassPackageSummary]

 ##### Selected Java/Kotlin File
 This displays a prompt so other project or library class files can be selected.
+Javadoc [here][jvmclassPackageSummary]

 ##### Other Context Sources
 As noted [above][#velocity-context-sources], the following additional sources are available in your Velocity templates